greeness/letterpress_board/README.md

 letterpress_board
 =================

-effort to make an initial board like letterpress in python
+Effort to make quasi-optimal moves on letterpress board in python.